FBI starts probe into death of Black man killed by deputies

 The family’s lawyers also released a copy of the death certificate, which lists the cause of death as a “penetrating gunshot wound of the head.”
 The certificate, signed by a paramedic services instructor who serves as a local medical examiner, describes the death as a homicide.

 The autopsy results come a day after Brown’s relatives were shown a 20-second clip of footage from one deputy’s body camera.
-Another family lawyer, Chantel Cherry-Lassiter, who viewed the video, said Monday that officers opened fire on Brown while he had his hands on the steering wheel of a car.
+One of the Brown family lawyers, Chantel Cherry-Lassiter, who viewed the video, said Monday that officers opened fire on Brown while he had his hands on the steering wheel of a car.
 She said the video showed Brown trying to drive away but posing no threat to officers.

 Brown’s son Khalil Ferebee questioned why deputies opened fire.